Ephenodrom/EZ-Flutter-Translation-Generator/README.md

 ## Usage

-Create some translation files an */locale*.
-For more information check out the documentation at <https://ez-flutter.de/docs/translation>.
+Create some translation files in */locale*.
+For more information on the translation files structur and naming conventions, check out the documentation at <https://ez-flutter.de/docs/translation>.

 Run the following command in your command line: